bourgeoisor/bourgeoisor.github.io/notes/blog/communication-style.md

 - Similarly, I'd prefer you don't guess what I'm trying to convey.
 If you're not sure, or if something I said seems ambiguous, let me know and I can clarify.
 - Do feel empowered to "bother me" whenever you feel like it.
 I genuinely enjoy people reaching out.
 - If I offer something (e.g. help), I genuinely mean it.
 I expect the same to hold true of what you offer me.
+- I don't expect anything that wasn't agreed upon previously, and similarly you shouldn't expect anything from me that wasn't agreed upon previously.
+If you want to set an expectation on either side, talk about it.

 ### Disagreements & conflicts